Daniel Jeremiah

-Daniel Jeremiah (born December 5, 1977) is an analyst and writer for the NFL Network and NFL.com.
+Daniel James Jeremiah (born December 5, 1977) is an American analyst and writer for the NFL Network and NFL.com.
 He also serves as a color commentator for Los Angeles Chargers games on KFI radio.

 Jeremiah was a starting quarterback at Northeastern Louisiana in 1997 and Appalachian State from 1998 to 2000.
 He was a college scout with the Baltimore Ravens, Cleveland Browns, and Philadelphia Eagles.

 Jeremiah joined the NFL Network in May 2012.
-While his focus and expertise are on the draft, he appears on the network 2-3 times a week and writes 3 columns a week on NFL.com.
-He was recently written up by SI's Richard Deitsch as one of the "Twitter 100", the 100 most essential and influential people to follow on Twitter.

-Jeremiah joins Matt "Money" Smith to do the broadcasting for the Los Angeles Chargers games.

-Jeremiah is married and has 4 children.
-He is the son of David Jeremiah, the senior pastor of Shadow Mountain Community Church and a nationally known Christian author.
+He is married and has four children.
+He is the son of David Jeremiah, author and senior pastor of Shadow Mountain Community Church.